lbiryukov/qsea/README.md

 ```

 ## Roadmap
+* support for master objects in the app
-* support for container copy (including filterpane)
+* support for hierarchical dimensions
 * support for master item tags
 * support for adding dimensions and measures to the object
-* support for master objects in the app
-* support for hierarchical dimensions

 ## License